Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 4) p_config_ss.xyz_D150 and P135 of pellet electrons: H, C and Au ions and electrons.
 The program is written in Fortran 2003/Fortran 2008 (write format in the same line) and MPI of Ver.3 for parallelization.

-The description of each subroutine and important lines of @cnt3em_03Aa.f03 and @3ddisppC.f03 (to be shown later), is written as comments of the simulation code and post-processing programs.
+The description of each subroutine and important lines of @cnt3em_05Aa.f03 and/or @a_cnt3-3p7Ca.f03 and the post-processed program @3ddisppC.f03, etc. (to be shown later), are written with many comments of the simulation code.
-Initial 70 lines of the file @cnt3em_03Aa.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
+Initial 100 lines of the file @cnt3em_05Aa.f03 or @a_cnt3-3p7Ca.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
 In the major subroutine /moldyn/, (i) the magnetic field is advanced, (ii) current density is calculated and the transverse electric field is advanced,